Penn-in-Grahamstown, South Africa

 Taught by Carol Muller, University of Pennsylvania

+Please note: Summer 2016 program fee will be posted in February 2016.
+The program fee is charged in addition to tuition, and normally covers program costs such as housing, meals, cultural excursions and local transportation.
 Tuition and fees are subject to the approval of the Board of Trustees of the University of Pennsylvania and may change without notice.

-- Undergraduate Tuition for Summer 2013: $3,478
+- Tuition for Summer 2016: $3,910

-for details about the program, course, or location including academic advising, travel dates, housing and orientation
+For details about the program, courses, or location including academic advising, travel dates, housing and orientation:

-for assistance with application, financial questions, pre-departure, or other general information
+For assistance with application, financial questions, pre-departure or other general information:

 Penn Summer Abroad